 If you look at Darchen on Google maps satellite view, it appears to be little more than a collection of buildings in a small village in western Tibet.
 However, this small village is one of the most important places for both Buddhist and Hindu pilgrims, as it lies at the gateway to the holiest site in the world for both religions.

-The signpost for the village on the G219, where the small dirt road forks off to the north, still says “Lhara”, the ancient name for the village, and it played an important role for the nomads and sheep herders of the region.
+The signpost for the village on the G219, where the small dirt road forks off to the north, still says “Lara,” the ancient name for the village, and it played an important role for the nomads and sheepherders of the region.
 Only one of the two original buildings remains in the village, which is now used as a hostel for pilgrims to Mount Kailash.

 The mountain has many myths surrounding it, but the most prominent one in Buddhism is the legend of the battle between Milarepa and Naro Bon-Chung.
-The two legendary magicians battled for the mountain, but neither could gain an advantage until it was agreed that whoever reached the summit first would be victorious.
+The two legendary magicians battled for the mountain, but neither could gain an advantage until We agreed that whoever reached the summit first would be victorious.
 While Naro Bon-Chung rode a drum up the mountainside, Milarepa sat meditating, but as the Bon magician neared the top, Milarepa rode the sunlight up to the mountain and won the challenge.
-The nearby mountain, Bonri, was bequeathed by Milarepa to the Bonpo people, to ensure they remained in connection with the region.
+The nearby mountain, Bonri, was bequeathed by Milarepa to the Bonpo people to ensure they connected with the region.

 For the Buddhists, it is believed to be the home of the Buddha Demchok and is known as Mount Meru in many Buddhist texts and scriptures.
 The Jains also believe it to be the holy site of Mount Meru, and according to Jain writings, the mountain next to Kailash, Mount Ashtapada, was the site where the first Jain attained liberation.
-For the Hindus, the mountain is the home of the god Shiva and his wife Parvati, who sit in a state of perpetual meditation on the summit of the mountain.
-In the Bon religion, the original animist religion of Tibet, the mountain and the surrounding area is the axis Mundi or the center of the universe, and it is known in the Bon texts as Tagzig Olmo Lung Ring.
+For the Hindus, the mountain is the home of the god Shiva and his wife Parvati, who sit in a state of perpetual meditation on the mountain’s summit.
+In the Bon religion, the original animist religion of Tibet, the mountain and the surrounding area is the axis Mundi or the center of the universe.
+It is known in the Bon texts as Tagzig Olmo Lung Ring.

-Every year, thousands of pilgrims come to the mountain to walk the famous kora route around it, some taking the normal three days to complete it, while others race around the kora in just one single day.
+Every year, thousands of pilgrims come to the mountain to walk the famous kora route around it, some taking the normal three days to complete it, while others race around the kora in just one day.
 Still, others take several weeks to circumambulate the mountain, repeatedly prostrating themselves on the ground as they go.
-52 kilometers long, the kora route is hard and arduous and rises to a point of over 5,000 meters at its highest pass.
+52 kilometers long, the kora route is arduous and rises to the point of over 5,000 meters at its highest pass.

-To the south of the mountain, lie two lakes, twin lakes of a completely different type.
-Lake Manasarovar, one of the Three Great Sacred lakes of Tibet, is a freshwater lake that is fed by the glacial melt from Mount Kailash, and which is also a holy site for the four religions.
-To the west of Lake Manasarovar lies its twin, Lake Rakshastal, which is a saltwater lake that is the source of the Sutlej River, and which has little religious significance.
+To the south of the mountain lie two lakes, twin lakes of a completely different type.
+Lake Manasarovar, one of the Three Great Sacred lakes of Tibet, is a freshwater lake fed by the glacial melt from Mount Kailash, which is also a holy site for the four religions.
+To the west of Lake Manasarovar lies its twin, Lake Rakshastal, a saltwater lake that is the source of the Sutlej River and has little religious significance.

 Manasarovar is believed by the Hindus to have been created by Lord Brahma from his mind and is the personification of purity on earth.
-It is believed that if one drinks the waters or bathes in the lake, all the sins of a lifetime will be cleansed, and he will go to the abode of Shiva after death.
+It is believed that if one drinks the waters or bathes in the lake, it will cleanse all the sins of a lifetime, and he will go to the abode of Shiva after death.
 A lake is a popular place of pilgrimage for the Hindu people, and regular pilgrimage tours from India are organized to the lake and mountain, famously known as the Kailash Manasarovar Yatra.

-For Buddhists, the lake is associated with the legendary place where Maya was believed to have conceived Buddha.
+The lake is associated with the legendary place where Maya was believed to have conceived Buddha for Buddhists.
 There are several monasteries around the lakeshore, and the ancient Chiu Monastery stands on a steep hill next to the lake as if it had been carved out of the very rock itself.